speeduino/wiki.js/configuration/Acceleration_Wizard.md

 # Acceleration Enrichment (AE)

 Acceleration Enrichment (AE) is used to add extra fuel during the short transient period following a rapid increase in throttle.
-It performs much the same function as an accelerator pump on a carbureted engine, increasing the amount of fuel delivered until the manifold pressure reading adjusts based on the new load.
+It performs much the same function as an accelerator pump on a carburetted engine, increasing the amount of fuel delivered until the manifold pressure reading adjusts based on the new load.

 > To operate TPS based AE correctly, you must have a variable TPS installed and calibrated.
 {.is-info}